Highland, Utah

 Highland is a city in Utah County, Utah, United States.
 It is approximately 30 mi south of Salt Lake City and is part of the Provo–Orem Metropolitan Statistical Area.
-According to the 2010 census the population was 15,523, a 90.0% increase over the 2000 figure of 8,172.
+According to the 2020 census, the population was 19,348, a nearly 25% increase over the 2010 figure of 15,523.

 Geography

 According to the United States Census Bureau, the city has a total area of 22.1 sqkm, all land.

 History

 Highland was settled by homesteaders in the 1870s.
 It was named by Scottish Mormon immigrants who felt the area resembled the highlands of Scotland.